Are Birds Mammals? (No, But It's Weirder Than You Think)

 We were taught that there are neat boxes: mammals, birds, reptiles, amphibians, fish.
 Everything fits perfectly in its category with no weird overlaps or exceptions.

 But biology is messy.
-Evolution doesn't work in tidy categories—it's more like a chaotic family tree with some really strange branches.
+Evolution doesn't work in tidy categories.
+It's more like a chaotic family tree with some really strange branches.
 Modern classification is based on who's related to whom, not just on physical traits.

 So birds being reptiles is like finding out your cousin who looks nothing like the rest of the family is definitely related because the DNA test says so.